duckietown/book-devmanual-lx/src/consume/2_instructions/5_submit.md

 Once you are comfortable with the `dts code` workflow, you may want to use some of the additional control provided over each command.
 This section documents each of the flags available to extend the `dts code evaluate` command.

+You can also explore the **Behind the Scenes** chapter for more details on what is happening in the background when you run the `dts code submit` command.

+**Command options:**

 ```
 usage: dts [-h] [-C WORKDIR] [-H MACHINE] [-a ARCH] [-u USERNAME] [--recipe RECIPE] [--no-pull] [--no-cache] [--impersonate IMPERSONATE]